Jimmy Spithill: Incidents

 On 6 October 2012, while at the helm of the Oracle USA AC45 yacht, Spithill managed to pitch-pole it.
 At the helm of the Oracle USA AC72 yacht during a practice run on 16 October 2012, Spithill pitch-poled it again.
 The subsequent capsizing caused US$2 million worth of damage to the $10 million vessel.

-Quotations

-Spithill is renowned for his wit, and regularly produces amusing responses to cliche questions from sports journalists.

-"I think the question is, imagine if these guys lost from here, what an upset that would be.
-They’ve almost got it in the bag, so, that’s my motivation."

-"I think we’ve got it in us.
-We’ve come back from a very deep hole.
-We want this."

-"We’re not going to leave anything in the tank.
-I mean the boys, every single day, just find another level to go to, and today I’m going to ask for everything, and of course I’ll deliver and I’ll find something else."

-"One day you are a rooster, and the next day you are a feather duster."

 Personal life

 Spithill is married to Jennifer Spithill.
 They have two sons.